curiositry/flexbox_functions/README.md

 ?>
 ```

-Then call a flexbox function like this:
+Then call a flexbox method like this:

 ``` php
 flexbox::order(1);